Milk thistle for IBS symptoms can be a really helpful option for many people.

 Not surprisingly, it also reduces blood levels of fat in the blood called triglycerides.

-One of the reasons that milk thistle helps so many things is because it is so rich in antioxidants.
+One of the reasons that milk thistle helps so many things is that it is so rich in antioxidants.

 For example, a review study with over 1300 people concluded that milk thistle reduced hemoglobin A1C levels.
 It also reduced insulin levels, reduced insulin resistance, and improved cholesterol levels in people with diabetes mellitus [R].